-Heat is the largest energy end-use with over 50% of global energy consumption
+Heat is the largest energy end-use with over 50% of global final energy consumption

 Heat is a form of energy that determines the temperature, volume, and state (gas, liquid or solid) of a material.
 It can be transferred from one object to another, to raise or lower temperatures, and is most commonly transferred from warmer to cooler matter.
 It can be produced by converting other forms of energy, such as chemical energy stored in fuels or electrical energy, in boilers, furnaces, pumps or electric heaters.
 Heat energy allows us to warm and cool our buildings, provides us with hot water and the ability to cook our food.
 Heat is also required for industrial production of steel, chemicals, food and drink.